breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 [S₀]───*───[S₁]───*───[S₂]───*───[..]───*───[Sₜ]  } TM tape
 ```

-We might also imagine these inputs as being generated by higher order programs.
+We might also imagine the dynamic inputs as being generated by successively higher order programs, parts of which may be elsewhere in memory.

 ```
                      ⋮